 At Stonebow House we have a strong volunteer group consisting mainly of next-of-kin (past and present) and volunteers of the community.
 Please contact the manager or administrator if you want to join the Stonebow House Volunteer Group.

-Our activities coordinator, Chloe, is at the home five days a week and on some weekends.
+Chloe is at the home five days a week and on some weekends.
 Besides organising group activities she also caters for those residents who require one-on-one time as well.

 Gardens, drinks and nibbles